csc301-2023-winter/project-12-unitedforliteracy-t/deliverable-1/planning.md

 Personas:

-A 20-year old university student that wants to make a difference in the community and hopes to gain more volunteer experience signs up to volunteer for United for Literacy.
+A volunteer that wants to make a difference in the community and hopes to gain more volunteer experience signs up to volunteer for United for Literacy.
 An available staff member that has previous volunteer experience and has been working at the organization is matched up with them.
 Our platform will serve as a medium for the volunteer to sign up, and for the volunteers and supervisors to communicate so they can book meetings, begin training, ask questions, and more.

 ## **Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?**